Adnan-110/Terraform/README.md

 ### When enclose a variable in Quotes and when to use $ notation for a variable ???

-> Whenever your variable is enclosed in a set of strings or in between a sentence, then we to enslose them in strings and with bash notation.
+> Whenever your variable is enclosed in a set of strings or in between a sentence, then we to enclose them in strings and with bash notation.
 > Strings are supposed to be enclosed in double quotes whilst Numbers & Booleans don't need any type of quotes.

 # Varaible Precenden In Terraform